KaziRifatMorshed/WelcomeToProgramming/README.md

 - At first I just used to read and read without practicing.
 Which is definitely a bad habit!
 - How are you supposed to learn a software if you're afraid of an unknown button?
 This philosophy of mine both helped and got me into a tons of troubles.

+## IbnulAbrarShahriarSeam
+- Read problem statement correctly
+- Try to find mathematical solution rather than using loop.
+As loops take huge time and memory to execute.
+Mathematical solution is almost always more efficient.
+- If you are working with integer type variable, try not to use something that returns double or floating point values (Eg. pow()).
+As it may result in unexpected behaviour.

 # Contribution

 Let the power of words weave its magic, igniting sparks of inspiration and fostering a vibrant community united by the beauty of language.
 Join us on this remarkable journey of sharing, connecting, and celebrating the extraordinary impact of words in our lives.